SurVision: SurVision Books

 SurVision started publishing books in April 2018.
 The first two titles in the New Poetics series were 34-page chapbooks by Noelle Kocot and the Irish surrealist poet Ciaran O'Driscoll.
-More books followed, including a chapbook by the US Surrealist poet Elin O'Hara Slavick, two full-size collections by the US Surrealist poet George Kalamaras, and Selected Poems by the German poet Anton G. Leitner; in early 2019, chapbooks by English experimental poet Helen Ivory and Irish poets John W. Sexton, Afric McGlinchey, Tony Kitt, and Tim Murphy; and in 2020, chapbooks by Irish poets Matthew Geden and Tony Bailie.
+More books followed, including a chapbook by the US Surrealist poet Elin O'Hara Slavick, two full-size collections by the US Surrealist poet George Kalamaras, and Selected Poems by the German poet Anton G. Leitner; in 2019, chapbooks by English experimental poet Helen Ivory and Irish poets John W. Sexton, Afric McGlinchey, Tony Kitt, and Tim Murphy; and in 2020, chapbooks by Irish poets Matthew Geden and Tony Bailie.
 Anthologies of contemporary Surrealist poetry from Ireland and Russia were also published in 2020, followed by an anthology of Ukrainian poetry about the war edited by Tony Kitt and published in April 2022.
+In May 2022, SurVision announced on their website that Tony Kitt joined their editorial team.

 In his detailed review in Poetry Ireland Trumpet of three collections of work by Irish poets, Michael S. Begnal has written that "SurVision is a press that brings energy and excitement to Irish poetry."

 According to a MEAS report containing a statistical analysis of Irish poetry publications, SurVision Books was the joint-second most prolific poetry press on the island of Ireland in 2018.